MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

 See [Manual events](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#manual-events) in the docs.

-You can manually trigger workflow runs.
-If you configure your workflow to use a manual event, then you'll get a button on the workflow to run it directly, without a commit.
+There are two formats available.

 ### Workflow dispatch

+Trigger a workflow on a button click.

 > To trigger specific workflows in a repository, use the `workflow_dispatch event`.

+If you setup this option, then you'll get a button on the Actions tab to click and so run the workflow directly.
+Without a commit needed and without having to wait for a cron trigger.

+You can even specify text **inputs** so that you get prompted to fill those in and have them used in the job.

+Syntax:

 ```yaml
 on: workflow_dispatch